JorisPaarde/my-vegan-recipes/README.md

 ## Colour Scheme

+As the base colors for this site, green seemed obvious.
+Green for a site with recipes with lots of greens...
+Knowing that a lot of colorfull recipe pictures where on display also, no other colors were used to keep the design clean.
+For readability the rest of the site has a simple white background and black / grey text.

+Some elaboration on the color green:

+source: https://zevendesign.com/color-association/#green
 #### GREEN:
-Spring, the macabre, freshness, mystery, envy, hope, eternal life.
+Spring, the macabre, **freshness**, mystery, envy, hope, eternal life.
 Being composed of yellow and blue, green presents the feeling of light and coolness, cheer and restraint.
-It is the color of nature as usually seen.
-Green alleviates tension and implies restfulness.
+It is the **color of nature** as usually seen.
+Green **alleviates tension** and **implies restfulness**.

 #### Emotional Response:
-Green supposedly has healing power.
-It is the most restful color for the human eye; it can improve vision.
+Green supposedly has **healing power**.
+It is the **most restful color for the human eye**; it can improve vision.
 Green suggests stability and endurance.
 Sometimes green denotes lack of experience; for example, a ‘greenhorn’ is a novice.
 In heraldry, green indicates growth and hope.
-Green, as opposed to red, means safety; it is the color of free passage in road traffic.
+Green, as opposed to red, **means safety**; it is the color of free passage in road traffic.

 #### Use in Design & Advertising:
 Green is used to indicate safety when advertising drugs and medical products.
-Green is directly related to nature, so is used to promote ‘green’ or natural products.
+Green is directly **related to nature**, so is **used to promote ‘green’ or natural products**.
 Dull, darker green is associated with money, the financial world, banking, Wall Street.

-source: https://zevendesign.com/color-association/#green

 ### Fonts
 The site uses the default values by materialize css.